SUMMER MUSIC INSTITUTE

 Dismissal

-The Georgia State University Summer Music Institute – Orchestral Track will kick off its second year in 2023.
+The Georgia State University Summer Music Institute – Orchestral Track will kick off its fourth year in 2025.
 The program focuses on orchestral ensemble skills.
-Students will study great repertoire, work with our fantastic director as a full ensemble twice per day, participate in intensive sectional rehearsals twice per day, and attend special topic seminars.
+Students will study great repertoire, work with our fantastic director as a full ensemble twice per day, participate in intensive sectional rehearsals twice per day and attend special topic seminars.
 In these sessions, students will learn about leadership, music theory/conducting, and musicianship, as well as attend a faculty recital.
 Georgia State University’s School of Music has specially designed this program to educate and inspire young minds through exposure to the rich depth of orchestral music.
-Along the way, students will learn to work creatively as a team, gain self-esteem and problem-solving skills, and develop a greater respect for unfamiliar arts.
+Along the way, students will learn to work creatively as a team, gain self-esteem and problem-solving skills and develop a greater respect for unfamiliar arts.

 Sample Schedule